everpeace/vagrant-mesos/README.md

 This contains two vagrant sandbox environment.

 * standalone environment
-* cluster environment (still buggy. please refer to [MESOS-435](https://issues.apache.org/jira/browse/MESOS-435?page=com.atlassian.jira.plugin.system.issuetabpanels:comment-tabpanel))
+* multi nodes cluster environment
-  * mesos ships useful [mesos-ec2 scripts](https://github.com/apache/mesos/blob/master/docs/EC2-Scripts.textile). you can try it.
+  * If you prefer to EC2 environment, mesos also ships useful [mesos-ec2 scripts](https://github.com/apache/mesos/blob/master/docs/EC2-Scripts.textile). you can try this also.

 Prerequisites